rackerlabs/design-system/_component_design/pills.md

 Pills can be larger or smaller than body font.
 In general, use body font.

-Use the following redline specifications when constructing pills:
+Use the following redline specifications when you construct pills.

-**Container**
-- Height: 24px
-- Width: variable
-- Border radius: 100px
-- Background color: #d8d8d8 (Gray 400)

-**Text**
-- Roboto, regular, 16px, #424242 (Gray 900)
-- Alignment: left, centered vertically
-- Line height: 24px

-**Icon**
-- Shape and size: Use an 'x' icon, 10x10, #9e9e9e (Gray 600)
-- Alignment: centered vertically

 {% endcolumn %}